Featured Slider

 Does your current financial situation lend itself to buying a house?
 If you don’t have the finances you won’t get very far, but you also shouldn’t stretch yourself to buy a home for the sake of it.
 There are additional payments that come with buying.
 You don’t want to spend every penny you have on an empty shell you can’t afford to craft into a home.

 Think about how you’ll be getting the money.
 It’s likely going to come from two parties.
 Is that arrangement fair?
 If you’re struggling for funds, mortgage brokers like Burrowly can help you find the best rates.
 Nobody said buying a house would be cheap, but getting someone to negotiate a deal based on your personal needs will help make the process more affordable.
+With high interest rates, you might want to consider, for example, looking for homes with assumable mortgages in Charlotte.

 Think about your current job situation.
 Are you under review or working in a precarious industry?
 Putting your savings into a new house might not be a sensible idea.